Bassman2/TheTVDBWebApi/DocFx/index.md

 _layout: landing
 ---

-## JenkinsWebApi
+## TheTVDBWebApi

-JenkinsWebApi is a .NET API for the Jenkins web service.
+TheTVDBWebApi is a .NET API for the TheTVDB web service.

 ### Getting Started

-To get started, add the JenkinsWebApi package to your project.
+To get started, add the TheTVDBWebApi package to your project.